Mathematics Major & Minor

 - Mathematics is considered a core part of a liberal arts education.

 - Each year the department sponsors a Pi Mu Epsilon conference, a forum for undergraduates to present original research.
-The conference for Spring 2019 will feature Dr. Talitha Washington of Howard University on April 12th and 13th.
+The conference for Spring 2020 will feature Dr. Jesus De Loera from the University of California - Davis on April 3rd and 4th.

 - Every year, mathematics students present at the Mathematical Association of America Student Paper Session.
 Numerous students have received awards at these meetings.